christophsax/seasonal/README.md

     seas(AirPassengers, x11 = list())

-Besides performing seasonal adjustment with SEATS, a default call of `seas` invokes the following automatic procedures of X-13ARIMA-SEATS:
+Besides performing seasonal adjustment with SEATS, a default call to `seas` invokes the following automatic procedures of X-13ARIMA-SEATS:

   - Transformation selection (log / no log)
   - Detection of trading day and Easter effects